APogue/APogue.github.io/projects/codebook.md

 ## 🔹 Quantitative

 - **`latency_days`**
-  Number of days between the earliest incident date stated by a source and the earliest admin response date → Integer
+  Number of days between the earliest incident date stated by a source and the earliest admin response date, as defined by the time stamp in any ADM source
+  → Integer
   → *Derived from* `date` and timestamp of first admin statement